dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
+## January 18, 2021
+* Update placeholder color and positioning for search

 ## January 17, 2021
 * Enable Mindbody integration to support multiple locations in a single instance
 * Update Mindbody installer to handle multiple site ids